DynamoBen/WIFItally/README.md

 So, for a single tally light you would add the following to the shot name [T:2] which would activate the tally light with an ID of 2.
 For a PIP shot [T:1,2] which would activate tally lights with an ID of 1 and 2.

 ### Configuration Options
-By default, the software will monitor layer 3, however you can change to a different layer (1-5) by using the “Set Layer” command line option.
+By default, the software will monitor layer 3, however you can change to a different layer (1-5) by using the “Set Layer” command-line option.

 Below is a list of additional command-line options and examples of their use.
 * **Set Layer:** -l [layer number] or --layer [layer number] (“wcTallyBridge.py -l 2”)